AmpersandJS/ampersand-view/README.md

 ## Changelog

+- 7.2.0 Adding support for shorthand subviews and passing through `model` and `collection` to declared subviews from parent by default. [issue #24](https://github.com/AmpersandJS/ampersand/issues/24)
 - 7.0.0 Replacing use of `role` in lieu of `data-hook` for [accessibility reasons discussed here](https://github.com/AmpersandJS/ampersand/issues/21)
 - [insert period of poor changelog management here], this will not happen again now that ampersand is public.
 - 1.6.3 [diff](https://github.com/HenrikJoreteg/ampersand-view/compare/v1.6.2...v1.6.3) - Move throw statment for too many root elements inside non `<body>` case.